-We have audited the accompanying consolidated balance sheets of The Medicines Company as of December 31, 2006 and 2005, and the related consolidated statements of operations, consolidated statements of stockholders' equity and cash flows for each of the three years in the period ended December 31, 2006.
-Our audits also included the financial statement schedule listed in item 15 (a).
+We have audited the accompanying consolidated balance sheets of The Medicines Company as of December 31, 2007 and 2006, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2007.
+Our audits also included the financial statement schedule listed in the Index at Item 15(a).
 These financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.